Chimamanda Ngozi Adichie: Critical reputation

 Adichie was a finalist of the Andrew Carnegie Medal for Excellence in Fiction (2014).
 She won the Barnard Medal of Distinction (2016), and the W. E. B. Du Bois Medal (2022), the highest honour in the field of African and African American studies from Harvard University.
 She was listed in The New Yorkers "20 Under 40" authors in 2010, and in 2014 was selected for Africa39, a project initiated by the Hay Festival.
 She was named on the Time 100 list in 2015, and was on The Africa Reports list of the "100 Most Influential Africans" in 2019.
 In 2018, she was selected as the winner of the PEN Pinter Prize, which recognises writers whose body of literary work uncovers truth through critical analysis of life and society.
 The award recipient chooses the winner of the companion prize, the Pinter International Writer of Courage Award, for which Adichie named Waleed Abulkhair, a Saudi Arabian lawyer and human rights activist.
-The Women's Prize for Fiction, formerly known as the Orange Prize, selected 25 candidates for its Winner of Winners in honour of its 25th anniversary celebrations in 2020.
-The public chose Adichie for Half of a Yellow Sun for the award.
+The Women's Prize for Fiction, formerly known as the Orange Prize, selected 25 candidates for its Winner of Winners in honour of its 25th anniversary celebrations in 2020; Adichie's Half of a Yellow Sun won the award.

 In 2017, Adichie was elected as one of 228 new members to be inducted into the 237th class of the American Academy of Arts and Sciences, making her the second Nigerian to be given the honour after Wole Soyinka.
 As of March 2022, Adichie had received 16 honorary degrees from universities President of Nigeria Muhammadu Buhari selected her as a recipient of the Order of the Federal Republic in 2022, but Adichie rejected the national distinction.
 On 30 December 2022, Adichie was honoured with the title of "Odeluwa", a chieftaincy position, by her hometown of Abba in Anambra State, making her the first woman to receive a chieftaincy title in Abba.